 kubectl apply --filename https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml If you are not installing the most recent version, ensure that you have Tekton Pipeline installed and running at a version that is higher than v0.

-Pipelines-As-Code configuration settings # There is a few things you can configure through the config map pipelines-as-code in the pipelines-as-code namespace.
+Pipelines-as-Code configuration settings # There is a few things you can configure through the config map pipelines-as-code in the pipelines-as-code namespace.

 Whether to auto create a secret with the token generated through the GitHub application to be used with private repositories.
-This feature is enabled by default.

 Custom certificates # If you need to configure Pipelines-as-Code with a Git repository that requires a privately signed or custom certificate to access, then you will need to expose the certificate to Pipelines-as-Code.